Getting Started

 Learn more about using the Affidavit for Collection of Personal Property of Decedent.

-The estate may proceed as an informal probate if:
+You may want to open an informal probate if:

 - If the person who died made a Will, you have the original Will;